unrealwork/axibase-collector/collections.md

 #### SCRIPT

-Executes a script specified in `Command` field and reads lines from standard output as list items.
+Executes a script specified in the `Command` field and reads lines from a standard output as list items.

-Only scripts in `${COLLECTOR_HOME}/conf/scripts` directory can be executed.
+Only scripts in the `${COLLECTOR_HOME}/conf/scripts` directory can be executed.

-`Command` field should start with script file name (absolute path not supported) and optional script arguments.
+The `Command` field should start with the script file name (absolute path not supported) and optional script arguments.

-The script should return list of items separated by line break to stdout.
+The script should return a list of items separated by line break to 'stdout'.

 ![SCRIPT Type](collection_script_type.png)

 **Example**

-Directory `/tmp/report/csv` contains CSV files.
-The Item List should contain a collection of file name prefixes before underscore symbol.
+The directory `/tmp/report/csv` contains CSV files.
+The Item List should contain a collection of file name prefixes before the underscore symbol.

 ```
 ent-1_file-1.csv